 - The main advantages of the Hydraulic turbine are that at the turbine place, the people can visit and come across all the main parts in detail.
 This is like an open system.

 The following disadvantages of Hydro Power Plant are:

 - This power plant Installation or Initial cost is very high.

 - This plant takes several decades to produces the profit.

 - The main disadvantages are that It can develop at only a few sites or place where a good amount of water is available.

 Application of Hydroelectric power plant:

-- This is the most widely used form of renewable sources of energy according to survey the 16 percent global electricity consumption.
+- Hydro Plants are the most widely used (18-20 percent global electricity consumption) form of renewable sources of energy according to a survey.

 - The obviously large amount of electricity has been produced by this Hydroelectric power plant with the use of Hydraulic turbines.